There was a time when you were great. It was when you were a little kid.

 When we grow up, we stop asking other people to meet our needs.
 No man is self-sufficient.
 We need to get sex from women.
 We need male companionship.
 We need help from other people when we are stuck.
 Most men become too shy to ask for help when they grow up.
 Hence their needs go unnoticed or ignored.

-#3) Failures didn’t stop you.
-You tried until you succeed.
+3. Failures didn’t stop you.
+You tried until you succeeded.

 When you were learning to walk, you fell flat on your face or ass again and again until you finally succeeded.
 When you were learning to talk, you misspelled the words, butchered the grammar, failed to communicate, until you got it right.